 (See also Overview of Prion Diseases Overview of Prion Diseases Prion diseases are progressive, fatal, and untreatable degenerative brain disorders.
 Prominent types of prion diseases include Creutzfeldt-Jakob disease (CJD), the prototypic example (usually... read more .)

-Early symptoms of fatal insomnia include increasing difficulty falling asleep and maintaining sleep, as well as cognitive decline, ataxia, and psychiatric symptoms.
+Fatal familial insomnia (FFI) results from an autosomal dominant mutation in the PRNP gene.
+Average age at onset is 40 years (ranging from the late 20s to the early 70s).
+Life expectancy is 7 to 73 months.
+Early symptoms of FFI include increasing difficulty falling asleep and maintaining sleep, as well as cognitive decline, ataxia, and psychiatric symptoms.
 Sympathetic hyperactivity (eg, hypertension, tachycardia, hyperthermia, sweating) may occur later.

-Fatal insomnia should be considered when patients have rapidly progressive cognitive impairment accompanied by behavioral or mood changes, ataxia, and sleep disturbances.
-Suspicion of sporadic fatal insomnia should prompt a sleep study by polysomnography.
+Fatal insomnia should be considered as a rare possibility when patients have rapidly progressive cognitive impairment accompanied by behavioral or mood changes, ataxia, and sleep disturbances.
+Suspicion of FFI or sFI should prompt a sleep study by polysomnography.
 Genetic testing can confirm the diagnosis of the familial form.
-MRI and measurement of 14-3-3 protein and tau in CSF are not useful, but polysomnography and PET(which shows thalamic hypometabolism) can confirm the diagnosis.
+MRI and measurement of 14-3-3 protein and tau in cerebrospinal fluid (CSF) are not useful, but polysomnography and positron emission tomography (PET), which shows thalamic hypometabolism, can confirm the diagnosis.

 There is only supportive treatment for fatal insomnia.